Policy Alerts Overview

 • Alerting (main menu » Alerting): Provides information about current or previous alerts in your organization; see the remaining topics in this article.

-• Policies (Alerting » Configure Alert Policies): A list of alert policies (see Alerts and Policies), from which policies can be added, duplicated, and edited.
-This page (see Policies Page) enables access to the Modify Policy pages and dialogs (see Policy Settings), which allow you to specify the details of an alert policy.
+• Policies (Alerting » Manage Policies): A list of alert policies (see Alerts and Policies), from which policies can be added, duplicated, and edited.
+This page (see Policies Page) enables access to the policy settings pages and dialogs (see Up/Down Policy Settings and Threshold Policy Settings), which allow you to specify the details of an alert policy.

 • Policy Templates (Alerting » Configure Alert Policies » Policy Templates): A list of alert policy templates provided by Kentik to cover common situations of which customers might want to be notified; see Policy Templates.
 Templates can be duplicated and then edited to produce alerts tailored to the specifics of your situation.